 For many Americans, access to healthcare is increasingly a question of affordability.
 There’s no room for error when it comes to determining a patient’s medical bill.
 Helping patients understand and plan for medical bills starts with calculating patient responsibility quickly and accurately.
 Incorrect charges, unexpected costs and confusing payment processes create poor financial experiences for patients.
 According to research by Experian Health and PYMNTS, patients are increasingly worried about their healthcare costs.
 46% of those surveyed had canceled care after receiving a high-cost estimate, while 60% of those with out-of-pocket expenses said inaccurate estimates or an unexpected bill would prompt them to consider switching providers.
-For both patients and providers, the stakes are high.
-Providers must reexamine how to calculate patient responsibility in medical billing so all parties are clear about who will pay for what.
+As the stakes get higher, providers must reexamine how to calculate patient responsibility in medical billing so all parties are clear about who will pay for what.
 Providing that clarity will improve the patient experience, streamline patient collections and protect the organization from bad debt.

 What is patient responsibility?

-Responsibility for paying medical bills is apportioned between the patient receiving care, their insurance provider (if they have one), and government payers like Medicare and Medicaid (if the patient is eligible).
+Responsibility for paying medical bills is apportioned between the patient who receives care, their insurance provider (if they have one), and government payers like Medicare and Medicaid (if the patient is eligible).
 “Patient responsibility” refers to the portion of the bill that should be paid by the patient themselves.
-The amount that falls to each party depends on several factors, and getting these calculations right is critical to the provider’s revenue cycle.
+Getting these calculations right is critical to the provider’s revenue cycle.

 Determining patient responsibility starts during patient registration.
 Here, providers have their first opportunity to check that insurance details are up to date and ensure that the patient has not overlooked any active coverage.
 If the patient does not have coverage, they’ll be liable for the whole bill (or will have to find charity assistance).
-If they do have insurance, the provider will liaise with the payer to check that the proposed care is covered under the patient’s plan.
-They’ll also check whether any services or treatments need prior authorization from the insurer.
-Then, the provider can estimate how much of the cost of care will fall to the patient, and how much should be reimbursed by the payer.
+If they do have insurance, the provider will liaise with their payer to check that the proposed care is covered under the patient’s plan and establish any prior authorization requirements.
+Then, the provider can estimate how much of the cost of care should be reimbursed by the payer, and how much will fall to the patient.

-The amount to be paid by patients may be split across the following categories:
+The amount paid by patients includes the following categories:

-- Co-payments – these are a fixed, flat fee the patient pays toward their medical care at the time of service.
-If providers do not have accurate co-pay information at the time of the visit, they may have to bill or refund the difference later.
-Not all health plans include co-payments, and those that do may include exceptions.
+- Co-payment – this is a fixed, flat fee the patient pays toward their medical care at the time of service.
+If providers do not have accurate co-pay information available at the time of the visit, they may need to bill or refund the difference later.
+Not all health plans include co-payments, and those that do often specify exceptions.

-- Deductibles – this is the total amount the patient pays toward medical care each year before the payer contributes.
-For example, if a patient has a $1000 deductible, they’ll pay the first $1000 of their medical bills, and any (eligible) costs on top of that will be covered by their payer or shared between the patient and payer.
-High-deductible health plans are attractive to patients who think they’ll be unlikely to need care, as these plans often have lower monthly premiums.
-However, if they do need care, they’ll owe a greater portion of the bill.
-If they’re unable to pay, the consequences can be severe for both individuals and providers.
+- Deductible – this the total amount the patient must pay toward medical care each year before the payer contributes.
+For example, if a patient has a $1000 deductible, they must pay the first $1000 of medical bills that year, and any eligible costs on top of that will be covered by their payer or shared between the patient and payer.
+High-deductible health plans are attractive to patients who don’t think they’re likely to need care, as these plans often come with lower monthly premiums.
+However, if the patient does need care, they’ll be left footing a greater portion of the bill.

-- Coinsurance – this is the patient’s share of the remaining medical costs after their deductible has been paid.
+- Coinsurance – this is the patient’s share of remaining medical costs after paying their deductible.

-- Out-of-pocket maximum – some health plans set an annual limit to the total amount a patient needs to pay toward care, including co-payments, deductibles and coinsurance.
-Once that limit is reached, the payer will cover eligible expenses for the remainder of the period in question.
+- Out-of-pocket maximum – some health plans set an annual limit to the amount a patient needs to pay toward care, including co-payments, deductibles and coinsurance.
+Once that limit is reached, the payer will cover the remaining eligible expenses for the remainder of the period.

-Exactly how much the payer will pay depends on whether the proposed treatment is covered by the patient’s plan, the amount the payer has agreed to pay for specific services, and whether individual service providers involved in the patient’s care are in-network or not.
+Clearly, this is a complicated formula.
+To bill correctly, providers need to know whether the proposed treatment is covered by the patient’s plan, how much the payer has agreed to pay for specific services, and whether individual service providers involved in the patient’s care are in-network or not.
 Claims will only be reimbursed if all necessary coding and payer policy requirements have been met.

 Revenue cycle management tools to calculate patient responsibility

-- Automate insurance eligibility verification.
-Without understanding exactly what the patient’s active coverage includes, providers will remain one step behind in the medical billing and claims management process.
+- Automate insurance eligibility verification – Without understanding exactly what the patient’s active coverage includes, providers will remain one step behind in the medical billing and claims management process.
 Payers are already using automation and artificial intelligence to fulfil their side of the equation, and providers cannot risk being left behind.
-Automating the verification process allows providers to capture up-to-date eligibility and benefits data, including the patient’s co-pay and deductible amounts, so the patient’s responsibility can be calculated pre-service.
+Automating the verification process allows providers to capture up-to-date eligibility and benefits data, including the patient’s co-pay and deductible amounts, to calculate the patient’s responsibility pre-services.

-- Find missing and forgotten coverage.
-As more patients switch health plans, more payers join the Affordable Care Act marketplace, and employer-based insurance changes, it’s increasingly likely that the patient may not be 100% sure of their active coverage.
+- Find missing and forgotten coverage – As more patients switch health plans, more payers join the Affordable Care Act marketplace, and employer-based insurance changes, it’s increasingly likely that the patient may not be 100% sure of their active coverage.
 With Coverage Discovery, providers can run quick, automated and repeated checks to see if any active coverage has been overlooked.
 This could drastically reduce the patient’s responsibility, leaving them with a more affordable bill.

-- Automate prior authorizations.
-Many health plans require specific services to be authorized by the payer before being administered.
-Providers need to check these requirements pre-service, or face a denied claim which could affect the patient’s bill.
-Obtaining authorization from health plans before administering specific healthcare services is a slow and expensive process, often causing delays and denied claims.
-The Council for Affordable Quality Healthcare (CAQH) notes that spending on these time-consuming transactions decreased as more providers adopted automated checks.
-Automated prior authorization workflows can give providers real-time insights into payer requirements, to get them on the path to reimbursement and give patients clarity about what they’ll owe.
+- Automate prior authorization – Many health plans require specific services to be authorized by the payer before being administered.
+Providers must check these requirements pre-service, or face a denied claim which could affect the patient’s bill.
+Obtaining authorization from health plans before administering services can be slow and expensive, and often delays care.
+The Council for Affordable Quality Healthcare (CAQH) states that automating prior authorizations could save the medical industry $449 million per year (or 11 minutes per transaction).
+Automated prior authorization software gives providers real-time insights into payer requirements, so they can speed up reimbursement and give patients clarity over what they’ll owe.

-With the necessary insurance information at their digital fingertips, providers can then use a patient responsibility pricer to determine how much of the bill will fall to the patient via co-pays, deductibles and other out-of-pocket expenses.
+With the necessary insurance information at their digital fingertips, providers can then use a patient responsibility pricer to calculate the patient’s co-pays, deductibles and other out-of-pocket expenses.

 For example, Patient Payment Estimates is a web-based price transparency tool that generates personalized estimates for patients before and at the point of service.
-Patients get a comprehensive breakdown of what they’re likely to owe, so they can plan for upcoming bills or even pay upfront.
+Patients get a comprehensive breakdown of what they’ll owe, so they can plan for upcoming bills or even pay upfront.

-Not only do patient liability estimator tools give patients more financial clarity, save staff time and encourage faster patient collections, but they’re also a route to compliance with new price transparency regulations.
-CMS specifically includes the use of price estimator tools in its advice on compliance with the Hospital Price Transparency Final Rule.
+Patient liability estimator tools give patients more financial clarity, saving staff time and encouraging prompter payments.
+They’re also an important compliance tool, and are specifically recommended in CMS advice on compliance with the Hospital Price Transparency Final Rule.

 Early financial clarity encourages patients to pay sooner.
 This means it’s more likely that those bills are paid in full, instead of lingering on the aged receivables list.
-In addition to upfront cost estimates, providers should make it as easy as possible for patients to pay.
-This might involve directing patients to appropriate payment plans or charity assistance, and connecting patients to convenient payment tools at any point in their healthcare journey.
+In addition to upfront estimates, providers should make the payment process itself as easy as possible.
+This might include directing patients to payment plans or charity assistance, and connecting patients to convenient payment tools at any point in their healthcare journey.

-Inevitably, there will be some patients who cannot pay their bills.
+Inevitably, there will be some patients who simply cannot pay their bills.
 Collections Optimization Manager shows staff which accounts, so they don’t waste time chasing the wrong accounts.
-By scoring and segmenting patient accounts based on the likelihood of payment, and adjusting as the patient’s situation changes, Collections Optimization Manager helps manage resources more efficiently, while supporting a more compassionate patient financial experience.
-It also facilitates more effective use of collections agencies to minimize collections costs, and incorporates reporting and benchmarking tools to generate insights to optimize collections.
+By scoring and segmenting patient accounts based on the likelihood of payment, and adjusting as the patient’s situation changes, Collections Optimization Manager helps providers manage resources more efficiently, while supporting a more compassionate patient financial experience.
+It also enables more effective use of collections agencies to minimize the cost to collect, and incorporates reporting and benchmarking tools to identify improvement opportunities.

-Find out how Experian Health’s digital revenue cycle management solutions can help providers calculate patient responsibility in medical billing, to streamline collections and grow revenue.
+Find out how Experian Health’s revenue cycle management tools can help providers calculate patient responsibility in medical billing, for a more compassionate patient experience and streamlined collections process.